Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Higher interest on uninvested cash

-Additionally, in a low-interest-rate environment, having access to such a high APY can be a game-changer, turning what would typically be idle cash into a productive asset.
+• In a low-interest-rate environment, having access to such a high APY can be a game-changer, turning what would typically be idle cash into a productive asset.

 Higher match on IRA contributions

-For example, if you contribute the 2025 IRA maximum of $7,000, Robinhood Gold would add $210 to your account.(2) While this might seem modest, over 20 years with compounded growth, that extra contribution could grow substantially, depending on your investment returns.
+• For example, if you contribute the 2025 IRA maximum of $7,000, Robinhood Gold would add $210 to your account.(2) While this might seem modest, that extra contribution could grow substantially over 20 years with compounded growth, depending on your investment returns.

 Bigger instant deposits

-Robinhood caps instant deposits at $1,000 on standard accounts with a portfolio value of less than $1,000.
-Portfolio’s greater than $1,000 are capped at up to two times the portfolio value.
+• Portfolio’s greater than $1,000 are capped at up to two times the portfolio value.

 Advanced research and analysis tools